 The Kärcher’s 33cm cutting deck, 35-litre grass catcher and descent cutting height range make the mower suitable for any small-to-medium sized lawn.
 What’s more it also comes with a mulching plug for those who want to feed nitrogen-rich cuttings back into the lawn.
 This writer was very impressed with how well this little Kärcher cut.
 It never bogged down even in longer grass and it cut right to the edge like most Bosch models do.
 It also left a nicely manicured finish in its wake.

 If you’re looking for a lightweight and efficient lawn surfer that performs exceedingly well, then consider putting this one at the top of your list.
 It’s a right little cracker.

-For those with a medium-sized lawn, Kärcher also produces a larger 36cm model.
-Just in case you were interested.
+For those with a medium-sized lawn, Kärcher also produces a larger 36cm model – see our review below – just in case you were interested.